Do you have the skills but not the qualification? Recognition of Prior Learning may for you!

 We may need to request additional evidence several times throughout the assessment process which can extend the overall timeframe so we ask that you submit as much evidence as possible in the first instance.

-We require that all RPL assessments must be completed within 12 months of commencement in order to ensure evidence supplied remains current.
+We require that RPL evidence must be submitted within 90 days of enrolment to

 Are these qualifications nationally recognised?

 Yes.
 All qualifications offered by Asset Training Australia are nationally recognised under the Australian Qualifications Framework (AQF).